Stochastic Shortest Path: Minimax, Parameter-Free and Towards Horizon-Free Regret: Main Results

-Now we handle the general case of non-negative costs, with no assumption other than Asm.\,\ref{asm_proper}.
-We use a cost perturbation argument to generalize the results from the $c_{\min} > 0$ case to general costs (as also done in \citet{tarbouriech2019no, rosenberg2020near, rosenberg2020stochastic}).
-As reviewed in Sect.\,\ref{sect_preliminaries}, this enables to circumvent the second condition of Lem.\,\ref{lemma_wellposedproblem} (which holds in the cost-perturbed MDP) and to target the optimal proper policy in the original MDP up to a bias scaling with the cost perturbation.
+$\Box$ \, \textbf{\textit{General Costs and $T_{\star}$ Unknown.}} Now we handle the case of non-negative costs, with no~assumption other than Asm.\,\ref{asm_proper}.
+We use a cost perturbation argument to generalize the results from positive to general costs (similar to \citet{tarbouriech2019no, rosenberg2020near}).
+As reviewed in Sect.\,\ref{sect_preliminaries}, this circumvents the second condition of Lem.\,\ref{lemma_wellposedproblem} (which holds in the cost-perturbed MDP) and target the optimal proper policy in the original MDP up to a bias scaling with the cost perturbation.
+Indeed, running \ALGO with costs $c_{\eta}(s,a) \leftarrow \max\{c(s,a), \eta\}$ for $\eta \in (0, 1]$ gives the bound of Cor.\,\ref{thm_regret_bound_cmin_positive} with $c_{\min} \leftarrow \eta$, $B_{\star} \leftarrow B_{\star} + \eta T_{\star}$ and an additive bias of $\eta T_{\star} K$.
+We then pick $\eta$ to balance these terms.